 Please click on the documents below to see other important policies:

-To read a copy of Synergy's most recent Parent/Student Handbooks, please click on the links below. *Please note school abbreviations in order to select the correct Parent/Student Handbook.
+To read a copy of Synergy's most recent Parent/Student Handbooks and Addendums, please click on the links below. *Please note school abbreviations in order to select the correct Parent/Student Handbook.

 *SCA = Synergy Charter Academy